winitzki/scall/tutorial/programming_dhall.md

 The difference is only in a replacement of `T → G` by `K T → K G`.
 We can implement that replacement via `fmap_K`.
-Then we can write the code for the function `fromCCoY` as:
+Now we can write the code for the function `fromCCoY` as:

 ```dhall
 let fromCCoY : CCoY → K G